rorymckinley/are_we_there_yet/README.md

 ## Acknowledgements

-My employer, Hetzner (Pty) Ltd, generously allows me to work on Open Source projects during work hours - which accounted for most of the tim espent on this gem.
+My employer, Hetzner (Pty) Ltd, generously allows me to work on Open Source projects during work hours - which accounted for most of the time spent on this gem.

 Thanks also to Sheldon Hearn for guidance/code review.